jonathanolson/slither/notes/patterns.md

 - TODO
   -
-  - SolutionSet.withFaceValue not applying to ... face-only data (duh)
+  - 3-face colors running into... generateAllDisjointNonSingleSubsets blowing UP!!!
+    - ... do we just make this more of a callback iterator (or generator)?
   -
+  - Compute face colors for other boards (at least gen 0 and 1)
+  -
+  - It seems like progressive is SLOWING things down!
+Maybe lets just store a flag and call the callback once?
+  -
   - Face colors!
-    - [implemented in PatternRule, just create hooks and test/go!]
-    -
     - !!
 How to collapse face color rules nicely? (from exit vertex to... non-exit?)
     - Add the "color matching" so the pattern rules are more... viewable?
   -
   - rule-gen failure in dev (circular) https://github.com/vitejs/vite/issues/3033#issuecomment-973247243
   -
   - QUICK:
-    - Add "includeFaceValueZero" on one of the initial rulesets
+    - Add "includeFaceValueZero" on one of the initial rulesets (for every edge-based)
     - Make a "pattern-boards" page that shows pattern boards
   -
   - "initial feature set" for PatternRule.getSolutionEnumeratedRules (for "only")